pingcap/docs/reference/sql/characterset-and-collation.md

 Rules:

-+ Rule 1: If you specify `CHARACTER SET charset_name` and `COLLATE collation_name`, then `CHARACTER SET charset_name` and `COLLATE collation_name` are used directly.
++ Rule 1: If you specify `CHARACTER SET charset_name` and `COLLATE collation_name`, then `charset_name` and `collation_name` are used directly.
-+ Rule 2: If you specify `CHARACTER SET charset_name` but do not specify `COLLATE collation_name`, `CHARACTER SET charset_name` and the default collation of `CHARACTER SET charset_name` are used.
++ Rule 2: If you specify `CHARACTER SET charset_name` but do not specify `COLLATE collation_name`, `charset_name` and the default collation of `charset_name` are used.
 + Rule 3: If you specify neither `CHARACTER SET charset_name` nor `COLLATE collation_name`, the character set and collation given by the system variables `character_set_connection` and `collation_connection` are used.

-## Connection character sets and collations
+## Client connection character set and collation

 + The server character set and collation are the values of the `character_set_server` and `collation_server` system variables.

 + The character set and collation of the default database are the values of the `character_set_database` and `collation_database` system variables.

 You can use `character_set_connection` and `collation_connection` to specify the character set and collation for each connection.
 The `character_set_client` variable is to set the client character set.

 Before returning the result, the `character_set_results` system variable indicates the character set in which the server returns query results to the client, including the metadata of the result.

-You can use the following statement to specify a particular collation that is related to the client:
+You can use the following statement to set the character set and collation that is related to the client:

 + `SET NAMES 'charset_name' [COLLATE 'collation_name']`